Medical University of South Carolina

 Biologist Billy McCord (“The Butterfly Man”) discusses S.C. butterfly and moth species, and then he demonstrates logging & tagging Monarch butterflies.

 Humanities is an integrated History/Language Arts course.
 It focuses on skills: writing, reading, speaking, and listening.
 Students are asked to read for both enjoyment and content.
 Novels, short stories, plays, essays, poetry, and other primary sources are encountered regularly.
 A heavy emphasis is placed on improving writing, specifically drafting, rewriting, revising, editing, and polishing the final product.
 Our students are taught to write for a wide variety of purposes.
 Individual projects, classroom discussions, and oral presentations are common requirements.
 As students mature within the program, our expectations for in-depth thinking and high quality work increase.
 There is also a strong arts component, and this includes creating works that are found in the period of study.
+In the Upper School, students explore World History, European History, and American History.
+Students also learn about civics and market and behavior concepts through AP US Government and Economics.
 In the Middle School, historical topics are taught in a three-year-cycle (I. pre-Civil War U.S. History, II. post-Civil War U.S. History, and III.
 Modern European History, Ancient Greece & Rome and civilizations of the Mediterranean).
 MS Humanities includes the yearly study of a play by William Shakespeare (Cycle I - Romeo and Juliet, Cycle II - MacBeth, Cycle III - Julius Caesar).
 In the Intermediate School, topics are taught in a three-year cycle (Our Lowcountry, Our World, and Government and Geography).
 All students study history, world geography and cultures, and contemporary world issues.
 Humanities classes are presented in an interactive environment with a special focus on debate, simulations, oral history, research, and projects.

 On January 19, 2016, we won First Place Team at the South Carolina Independent School Association Middle School Math Meet, and this included having two of the top three high scorers for the whole competition!
 Congratulations to all of the participating students and our Middle School Math teachers: Mrs. Brockman, Mrs. Lawrie, and Ms. Elmore.
 The following were our participating students: Thomas Boyle (Third overall individual), Ron Kalus, Sabrina Lawrence, Allison Li (First overall individual), Isabel Prioleau, Julian Hill, Daniel Kalus, Mary Lee, Cayleigh Nicholson, Alex Pawlik, Jack Woodward.
 This is our third year of participating in this competition, and we’ve now placed First, Second, and First.
 Coupled with our Second Place finish in last week's High School Meet, we are on quite a roll in Mathematics!
 This is quite a testament to our Math program at University School, and kudos go to our Math teachers in all three divisions: Mrs. Brockman, Ms. Donoghue, Ms. Elmore, and Mrs. Lawrie.
 Our students also benefit from our individualized approach to the subject.
 In the Middle School, for example, students take classes at the level where they need to be.
 This includes 8th graders taking Pre-Algebra, Algebra, Geometry, and Algebra II.
 No other school in the state does this.

 Science courses use the scientific method to provide for in-depth study of core concepts in biological, physical, chemical and environmental sciences.
 USL science classes help students understand scientific processes, record and communicate findings, and appreciate the role of science in the modern world.
 Instructional methods are inquiry based, and students engage in frequent lab work and research and analyze topics at a high-school level.
+In the Upper School, students take Biology, Chemistry, and another Science in their first three years.
+These classes are on-line, overseen by an on-campus Science teacher, and are complemented by our LOTC program of experiential learning through field trips with hands-on activities and in-person learning.
+In a student's junior and/or senior years, they will take their Science classes at Trident Tech or the College of Charleston.
+For example, a group of juniors and seniors is taking Physics at the College of Charleston's downtown campus in the Fall of 2016.
 In the Middle School, USL follows a three-year cycle of themes (water, air, earth) that blends all four sciences and asks each student to think and operate like a scientist.
 In the Intermediate School, scientific exploration and inquiry is integrated into the curriculum.

 Leadership & Life Skills is a class for all students that integrates the lessons in the other disciplines together for the students (you can view the curriculum map for L&L here).
 We regularly watch and discuss CNN Student News, and lessons in geography and history emanate from the "issues of the day" that emerge with each passing day.
 Guest speakers, student job shadow days, and field experiences (Learning Outside the Classroom) originate in L&L Skills in collaboration with the teachers in the other disciplines, and students regularly create and share reflections about what they have learned.
 Students also take ownership for their Leadership Skill Wheel that USL uses to evaluate students each quarter (in addition to grades and narrative comments), and this includes averaging and sorting their numbers in each discipline and planning a strategy to improve them.

 Global Language classes are designed to expose students to the discipline of studying a global language and they also emphasize an appreciation of different cultures.
 To capably function in an increasingly interconnected world, America's future citizens will need proficiency in non-English languages.
-Each University School student studies Spanish, Mandarin and Latin, and USL will strive to accommodate additional language interests of each student.
+In the Upper School, students explore languages of their choice through at least the third year of mastery.
+These can include languages offered in-person by instructors on campus (Spanish, Mandarin, and Latin) or through other learning mediums.
+Each University School student in grades 3-8 studies Spanish, Mandarin and Latin, and USL will strive to accommodate additional language interests of each student.
 In the Middle School, the Spanish program is structured so that each student will complete, as a minimum, high school-level Spanish I upon graduating from University School.
 Students are grouped by ability, and the standard grade progression is as follows: 6th Grade (Spanish I-A), 7th Grade (Spanish I-B), 8th Grade (Spanish II or Introductory Topics in Spanish II).
 The same pattern is followed in Latin.
 Therefore, an eighth grader will graduate from USL with one or two high school credits in Spanish and Latin -- for 2 to 4 total credits.
 In the Intermediate School, the Spanish program is designed to increase comfort and aptitude for Spanish in an immersion-style environment.
 For both the Intermediate and Middle Schools, Latin is studied for its lasting benefits for one's education: improvements in English grammar, vocabulary roots, and increased precision with words.
 USL students explore Mandarin to gain an understanding of Chinese culture and language, including both the unique characters and the pinyin (phonetics).

 Arts classes are designed for immersion in the multiple media and forms of expression, and they allow for each student to develop and gain confidence in his/her artistic ability.
 Classes are year-round on Friday afternoons.
 Students also learn and create art projects related to their studies in their classes, especially Global Languages and Humanities.
 USL also engages in collaborative opportunities in the arts with community partners like Redux Contemporary Art Studio, ArtBuzz Kids, The Artists' Loft, and other arts organizations.
 University School also regularly (4-5x per year) hosts cultural performance groups and shares these events with the greater community.
 For 2015-2016 we are hosting classical pianists Vladimir Pleshakov and Elena Winther for a concert, YALLFest author Brendan Reichs for a joint presentation with Meeting Street Academy, the Fabulous Chinese Acrobats for a show, and the Russian dance troupe Baryna for a performance.
 Several of our Learning Outside the Classroom experiences (field trips) are also arts-focused.
 For 2015-2016, this includes trips to Frank Lloyd Wright's Fallingwater in Pennsylvania and Auldbrass Plantation in Yemassee, South Carolina.
 Students will also attend a production of Hamlet at the Gaillard Center, "A Seat for Justice" about civil rights efforts in South Carolina in the 1950s at the Dock Street Theatre, and a retrospective of African American music ("Songs from the Soul") at the Gaillard Center.